aboldguess/bid-finder/README.md

 - `HOST` - interface the server listens on (default `0.0.0.0`).
 - `FRONTEND_DIR` - directory for templates and static files.
 - `DB_FILE` - path to the SQLite database file.
+- `SESSION_SECRET` - **required** secret used to sign session cookies.
+The server exits on startup if this is missing.
+Generate a long random string for production use.
 - `SCRAPE_URL` - URL used to fetch tender data for the default Contracts Finder feed.
 - `SCRAPE_BASE` - base URL prepended to scraped tender links.
 - `EUSUPPLY_URL` and `EUSUPPLY_BASE` - overrides for the built-in EU Supply source.